 As a result, we received a workable IoT device that can be linked to the 2Smart Cloud mobile application and controlled from a smartphone.
 However, due to the limitations of ESPHome, the vendor and users will meet the following difficulties:

 The 2Smart Cloud Developer Kit solves these problems, which is why most vendors recommend using it when building the firmware of the finished product, even if the prototype has been tested with ESPHome-based firmware.

 This is how the development of the firmware for the same device – blinker – looks like on SDK base:

 In fact, having written the code, you can move on to creating a new product on the platform.
 Don’t close the source editor – the firmware still needs some work.

-Each of the reviewed ESP32 firmware development tools – ESPHome and SDK – have their pros and cons.
+Each of the reviewed ESP32 firmware development tools – ESPHome and SDK – has its pros and cons.
 The best option when prototyping is often to take advantage of both bases.
 ESPHome allows you to quickly validate a device’s concept, while SDK-based firmware provides the most flexible options for fine-tuning its functionality and simplifies the maintenance process.